theQRL/documentation/docs/Use/Wallet/Desktop/download-and-install.md

 ## Download

-Using the link below to access the latest desktop wallet files, download the version that suits your coputers OS.
+Using the link below to access the latest desktop wallet files, download the version that suits your computers' OS.

 <span>
   <section class="row list_node_modules-@docusaurus-theme-classic-lib-theme-DocCategoryGeneratedIndexPage-styles-module">